HimanshuKash/Excel-Project/README.md

  b) For Pivot Table 3:
   Add the Equipment Class field above the Department field.
   Collapse all fields except the top one - CUV.

-7) Download Completed Workbook:
-Use 'Save As' and select 'Download a copy.'
-Save the completed workbook as "Montgomery_Fleet_Equipment_Inventory_FA_PART_2_END.XLSX."